 The fills in the postholes were composed of overlying material filling the void after the removal of the post and has therefore not been given a separate number.
-Together with the timbers the features formed a revetment or palisade, possibly to protect the outer edge of the moat from erosion.
+It is unclear which level the posts would have been removed from, but probably after usage layer (SD192275; SG-240089) was deposited, but before backfill gravel layer SD190811 was dumped.
+Together with the timbers in G-240090 the features formed a revetment or palisade, possibly to protect the outer edge of the moat from erosion.